akarande/demoprojects/README.md

 swaggerjersey is the sample project for someone who wishes to configure swagger with embedded Jetty.
 The REST framework used here is Java Jersey, and Jackson annotations for serialization and deserialization.

-To Build the project
+To Build the project run the following

-run
 `mvn clean install`

 You can then run the Main class (Main.java)